raph333/leverage-simulation/README.md

 # leverage-simulation

-simple simulation of leverage on historical data of the SP500 index
+Simple simulation of leverage on historical data of the SP500 index.